davidfraser/rinkhals/README.txt

 moved to just outside.
 If there is no space outside, they die immediately from overcrowding.

-The the length of the game and the conditions required to win depend on the chosen level.
+The length of the game and the conditions required to win depend on the chosen level.
 The instructions for the level will be shown at the bottom of the instructions screen.